Language-Research-Technology/ldac-profile/profile/profile.md

 3. If it is important to record lots of contributions to a work (e.g. in analysis of a joint work) use schema:Action.
-If more precision is required in describing the provenance of items - e.g. this work on [The Declaration of Rights of Man and of the Citizen](https://www.uts.edu.au/about/faculty-design-architecture-and-building/staff-showcase/writing-rights) (Lorber-Kasunic & Sweetapple).
+If more precision is required in describing the provenance of items, e.g. this work on [The Declaration of Rights of Man and of the Citizen](https://www.uts.edu.au/about/faculty-design-architecture-and-building/staff-showcase/writing-rights) (Lorber-Kasunic & Sweetapple).

-    NOTE: if this approach is used special care will have to be taken in developing user interfaces and/or training communities to use this way of modelling metadata - the user need not see the underlying structure.
+    NOTE: If this approach is used, special care will have to be taken in developing user interfaces and/or training communities to use this way of modelling metadata; the user need not see the underlying structure.
 This profile does not give advice about how to do this as we have not seen a use case that requires it.